 A Safe, Skills-Based Progression From Purees to Solids

-But before you run out and buy a specialized baby food blender, you may be interested to know that most babies don't usually need to eat pureed food for more than 3-8 weeks (and sometimes even less).
+But before you run out and buy a specialized baby food blender or a cart-load of puree pouches, you may be interested to know that most babies don't usually need to eat pureed food for more than 3-8 weeks (and sometimes even less).

 The Fast Track To Solids Approach to Feeding Baby